Frequently Asked Questions

 From the date of the transaction, it can take 24 – 48 hours for the funds to deposit directly into your bank account.

-- We provide a secure online payment portal that your clients will be able to access to easily and safely to process their payment to your firm.
+We provide a secure online payment portal that your clients will be able to access easily and safely to process their payments to your firm.

 No. Funds processing through your merchant services account can be deposited into any U.S. checking, savings or money account you choose.

-- Yes.
-Merchant processing fees, like other business expenses, can be expensed in a similar way other financial costs of your law firm doing business.
+Yes.
+Merchant processing fees, like other business expenses, can be expensed in a similar way to other financial costs of your law firm doing business.

-- If you already have a merchant account from another provider, we encourage you to send us your statement for a free audit.
-Since we specialize in payment processing for lawyers and law firms, often we discover many inflated and unnecessary fees, and are able to provide a significantly better rate than other merchant service providers.
+If you already have a merchant account from another provider, we encourage you to send us your statement for a free audit.
+Since we specialize in payment processing for lawyers and law firms, we often discover many inflated and unnecessary fees.
+Typically, we can provide a significantly better rate than other merchant service providers.
 And we make switching merchant services for law firms a breeze, with no absolutely no interruption in service.

 Still Have Questions?